 A comprehensive model of care for patients with low back pain

-This 12-month study examines models of care to ensure that patients in the Phoenix area with low back pain see the right Mayo Clinic provider at the right time.
+This study examined models of care to ensure patients in the Phoenix area with low back pain see the right Mayo Clinic provider at the right time.

-The research team seeks to identify areas of bottleneck, weakness and vulnerability.
-Opportunities for improving patient flow are modeled using industrial and manufacturing engineering principles.
-The team then compares proposed alternative models with usual care, with regard to clinical, patient satisfaction and economic outcomes.
-Team members will also conduct an evaluation of the financial and other returns on investment before systemwide implementation of potential changes.
+The research team sought to identify areas of bottleneck, weakness and vulnerability.
+Opportunities for improving patient flow were modeled using industrial and manufacturing engineering principles.
+The team then compared proposed alternative models with usual care, with regard to clinical outcomes and economic outcomes.

 Past project highlights